 The electrical signal then leaves the AV node and travels to the ventricles.
 It causes the ventricles to contract and pump blood to the lungs and the rest of the body.
 The ventricles then relax, and the heartbeat process starts all over again in the SA node.

-For more information about the heart's electrical system and detailed animations, go to the Health Topics How the Heart Works article.
+For more information about the heart's electrical system and detailed animations, go to the Diseases and Conditions Index How the Heart Works article.

 In AF, the heart's electrical signals don't begin in the SA node.
 Instead, they begin in another part of the atria or in the nearby pulmonary veins.
 The signals don't travel normally.
 They may spread throughout the atria in a rapid, disorganized way.
 This can cause the atria to fibrillate.